exaspace/docker-python3-rdkafka/README.md

-# Lightweight docker image (Alpine based) containing rdkafka & Python3
+# Docker image for rdkafka & Python3 based on Alpine.

-This image is available in the public docker hub: `docker pull exaspace/python3-rdkafka:VERSION`.

-Current latest VERSION is 1.0.0-0: `docker pull exaspace/python3-rdkafka:1.0.0-0`

-Version 1.0.0-0 contains:

-* Python 3.7.3
-* lib-rdkafka 1.0.0

-Why use this base image?
-If you want to build Python3 apps that need rdkafka clearly!
+Use this base image if you want to run Python3 apps that need rdkafka.

+	docker pull exaspace/python3-rdkafka

+* Small image size (roughly 150MB).
+* The image is rebuilt every week to ensure security updates and latest versions are applied

+## Contains

+* Python3
+* librdkafka
+* confluent-kafka (installed via pip)